How to Transfer Money from the UK to Ireland

 Importantly, these companies also offer a strong level of security.
 Every responsible P2P platform operating in the UK is authorised and regulated by the Financial Conduct Authority (FCA).

-For example, if you’re looking to send £100 to Ireland, a company like Wise will find someone who’s looking to send around €115 to the UK, and use this pairing to fulfil the exchange.
+If you’re looking to send £100 to Ireland, a company like Wise will find someone who’s looking to send around €115 to the UK, and use this pairing to fulfil the exchange.

 If they can’t find anyone to match your transfer request, P2P platforms will simply buy the currency from the usual interbank markets – although this can then make the transfer more expensive.